e-democracy/edem.content.layout/README.txt

   * groups that the user is a member of (memberOfGroups); or

-  * suggested groups for the user to join (suggestedGroups)
+  * suggested groups for the user to join (suggestedGroups), which is based on the suggestedGroups property of the site object (editable via the ZMI), which is a lines property containing group ids

 * maxGroupsToDisplay - Defines the maximum number of groups to list.
 If 0 (the default), all groups within the choosen category will be displayed.